datastax/cpp-driver/topics/basics/binding_parameters/README.md

 cass_statement_free(statement);
 ```

-Variables can only be bound by name for prepared statements.
+Variables can only be bound by name for [prepared statements](../prepared_statements/).
 This limitation exists because query metadata provided by Cassandra is required to map the variable name to the variable’s marker index.
+Named bind variables are specified as `:variable` inside query string.

 ```c
 /* Prepare statment */